MicrosoftDocs/azure-stack-docs/AKS-Hybrid/kubeapiserver-unreachable.md

 ---
-title: Troubleshoot the Failed to either reach kube-apiserver or control plane IP of Kubernetes cluster from Arc Resource Bridge IP Error
+title: Troubleshoot the "Failed to either reach kube-apiserver or control plane IP of Kubernetes cluster from Arc Resource Bridge IP" error
-description: Learn how to troubleshoot the failed to either reach kube-apiserver or control plane IP of Kubernetes cluster from Arc Resource Bridge IP error when you try to create and deploy an Azure Kubernetes Service, enabled by Arc cluster. ms.topic: troubleshoot ms.date: 05/29/2024 ms.reviewer: abha ms.author: abha
+description: Learn how to troubleshoot the "failed to either reach kube-apiserver or control plane IP of Kubernetes cluster from Arc Resource Bridge IP error" when you try to create and deploy an AKS enabled by Arc cluster. ms.topic: troubleshoot ms.date: 05/29/2024 ms.reviewer: abha ms.author: abha

 #Customer intent: As an Azure Kubernetes user, I want to troubleshoot the "failed to either reach kube-apiserver or control plane IP of Kubernetes cluster from Arc Resource Bridge IP error" error code so that I can successfully start or create and deploy an Azure Kubernetes Service Arc cluster.

 ---

 # Troubleshoot the failed to either reach kube-apiserver or control plane IP of Kubernetes cluster from Arc Resource Bridge IP error

-This article discusses how to identify and resolve the failed to either reach kube-apiserver or control plane IP of Kubernetes cluster from Arc Resource Bridge IP error that occurs when you try to create and deploy a Microsoft Azure Kubernetes Service Arc cluster.
+This article describes how to identify and resolve the "failed to either reach kube-apiserver or control plane IP of Kubernetes cluster from Arc Resource Bridge IP" error that occurs when you try to create and deploy a Microsoft Azure Kubernetes Service Arc cluster.

 ## Symptoms